manunamz/jekyll-wikilinks/README.md

 ```markdown
 ![[image.png]]
 ```
 Like the embeds above, link content will be rendered in the document body, but for images.
 Just be sure to add the file extension.
 Supported formats are `.png`, `.jpg`, `.gif`, `.psd`, `.svg`.
+Image wikilinks are not included in metadata.

 Resulting HTML:
 ```html